-As a result of the global pandemic, it has become essential that we screen visitors at all our sites.
-An automatic temperature screening camera has been installed at our aged care accommodation for the protection for some of our most vulnerable residents.
+As a result of the global pandemic, it has become essential that we screen visitors at all of our sites.
+An automatic temperature screening camera has been installed at our aged care accommodation for the protection of some of our most vulnerable residents.

 In the year ahead, thumbprint and code-activated doorknobs on individual apartments will be installed, to make it easier for older residents to access their homes.
 This can be particularly helpful for people with limited dexterity, and individuals with Dementia, reducing reliance on keys for access and security.
 The whole entry system can also be centrally controlled by support workers on site, to ensure the safety and wellbeing of residents.

 Further investments include the addition of automatic ambient sensor lighting to bathrooms and walkways, to assist residents who need to access the bathroom at night time, together with bespoke, technology which is specific to different needs, such as sensors that detect the frequency of trips to the bathroom; Epilepsy mats, to monitor for seizures while a person is sleeping; fall detection cameras; and a voice-controlled, nurse-call system, all tailored to individual needs.